VennyA/crm-revops-analytics-/README.md

 | Healthy Customers % | % of customers classified as Healthy |
 | Win-Back Success Rate | Successful win-backs / Total win-back attempts |

+## Exploratory Data Analysis (EDA)

+An in depth EDA was conducted across all seven tables to assess data quality, understand distributions, and identify patterns before analysis.

+### Structure
+All six primary keys were confirmed unique across their respective tables.
+Foreign key integrity was validated, all relationships returned 100% match rates, confirming no ununique records across the schema.

+### Key Patterns
+Significant inconsistent formatting was identified across categorical columns including `industry`, `region`, `company_size`, `funnel_stage`, `plan_tier`, and `lead_source`.
+The same values appeared in multiple formats — mixed casing, abbreviations, spacing variations, and alternate labels for the same category (e.g. "MQL", "Marketing Qualified", "marketing qualified lead").
+Standardisation was required before any grouping or aggregation.

+### Distributions
+Deal values showed a wide spread ranging from negative values (data entry errors) to over $5.6M (inflated outliers).
+MRR ranged from $46 to $21,843 per customer, indicating a mix of small Starter plan accounts and large Enterprise accounts.
+Days to close ranged from under 10 days to over 100 days depending on deal complexity and segment.

+### Trends
+Revenue from new contracts grew consistently from $11M in 2022 to $15.7M in 2024.
+Churn decreased as a proportion of the customer base over the same period.
+2025 figures represent partial year data (January to October) and are not directly comparable to full prior years.

+### Outliers
+Several columns contained impossible or inflated values requiring correction:
+- 12 records with negative `deal_value_annual_usd` — set to null
+- 5 records with inflated deal values exceeding $3M — set to null
+- 15 records with `nps_score` outside the valid 0–10 range — set to null
+- 10 records with `product_usage_score` outside the valid 0–100 range — set to null
+- 1 record with negative `days_to_churn` — set to null
+- 5 records with `health_score` above 100 — set to null

+### Data Quality
+Missing values were categorised as either **expected nulls** (structurally correct gaps, such as null `days_lead_to_mql` for leads that never became MQLs) or **data quality problems** (fields that should have values but don't, such as 45 customers with no plan tier and 49 deals with no deal value recorded).
+All nulls were retained rather than filled or deleted, with each decision documented.

+### Correlations
+- **Health score and churn** — Critical customers churned at 32.4% vs 5% for Healthy customers — strong relationship
+- **Product usage score and churn** — low usage scores were associated with higher churn probability
+- **Buyer evidence score and rep deal probability** — 0.44 correlation — moderate, not strong
+- **Discount % and win rate** — no meaningful correlation — higher discounts did not lead to higher win rates
+- **NPS score and churn** — lower NPS customers churned more frequently